|

 A Fantastic 3-Day Itinerary In Vancouver, Canada

-As with most metropolitan cities, Vancouver’s popular attractions are downtown or within a city’s short distance.
+Vancouver is one of Canada’s top cities and its most popular attractions are downtown or within a city’s short distance.
 Unless you want to spend countless hours commuting, it’s best to stay in the downtown core.

 Where To Stay In Vancouver, BC